t1b4n3/TibaneC2/README.md

 - Feature requests: use the feature-request issue template and include your motivation and possible design ideas.

 ---

-> Legal Notice
-> This project is for educational and authorized testing purposes only.
-Unauthorized use of this tool may violate local, state, or international laws.
-You are responsible for using this project ethically and legally.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.